for Sunday 26th June 1966

 Winston G's third release, which failed to reach the Fab Forty, was a Les Reed and Barry Mason composition enhanced by funky horns.
 The 1967 follow-up was called, intriguingly, Mother Ferguson's Love Dust.
 Winston also recorded as Winston G and the Wicked.

-Turning Around Wishful Thinking Decca F12438
+Turning Round Wishful Thinking Decca F12438

 Aboard the Galaxy